Non-Treating Medical Examinations

 - proceed with an NTME if the person refuses to cooperate with the physician undertaking the NTME.

-- A physician must not establish a therapeutic relationship with the person being examined unless:
+- A regulated member must not establish a therapeutic relationship with the person being examined unless:

-- there is no other physician readily available to provide those services, and
+- there is no other regulated member readily available to provide those services, and

 - then only after concluding the process with the third party.

-- If a patient requires urgent intervention, the physician must make arrangements for follow-up care through another physician who can treat the patient.
-If no other physician is available or there is no known treating physician, the physician must:
+- If a patient requires urgent intervention, the regulated member must make arrangements for follow-up care through another regulated member who can treat the patient.
+If no other regulated member is available or there is no known treating regulated member, the regulated member must:

 - promptly advise the patient of the particulars of the medical issue that re quires urgent attention, and